Sport psychology: Coaching

 Coaches have become more open to the idea of having a good professional athlete–coach relationship.
-This relationship will be the basis for an effective performance setting.
+This relationship is the basis for an effective performance setting.

 Team processes

 Sport psychologists may do consulting work or conduct research with entire teams.
 This research focuses on team tendencies, issues, and beliefs at the group level, not at the individual level.

 Team cohesion can be defined as a group's tendency to stick together while pursuing its objectives.
 Team cohesion has two components: social cohesion (how well teammates like one another) and task cohesion (how well teammates work together to achieve their goal).
 Collective efficacy is a team's shared belief that they can or cannot accomplish a given task.
 In other words, this is the team's belief about the level of competency they have to perform a task.
-It is important to note that collective efficacy is an overall shared belief amongst team members and not merely the sum of individual self-efficacy beliefs.
+Collective efficacy is an overall shared belief amongst team members and not merely the sum of individual self-efficacy beliefs.
 Leadership can be thought of as a behavioral process that influences team members towards achieving a common goal.
 Leadership in sports is pertinent because there are always leaders on a team (i.e., team captains, coaches, trainers).
 Research on leadership studies characteristics of effective leaders and leadership development.

-Organizational Sport Psychology
+Organizational sport psychology

 Since the early 2000s, there has been a growing trend toward research and practice that better acknowledges the importance of creating sporting environments which enable people to thrive.
 Organizational sport psychology is a subfield of sport psychology that is dedicated to better understanding individual behavior and social processes in sport organizations to promote organizational functioning.
 The focus of organizational sport psychology is to develop knowledge that supports the development of optimally functioning sport organizations though the enhancement of day-to-day experiences for those that operate within their sphere of influence.
 This knowledge can be used in a variety of ways through interventions at the individual, group, or organizational level, and thus organizational sport psychology reflects a systems perspective for academic study and an increasingly necessary aspect of practitioner competency.